raw-bacon/vi-xournalpp/README.md

 # Configuration
 ## Keybindings
 Each keybinding can be assigned a key in `config.lua`.
-To disable a keybinding, say `spline`, just set it to `"none"` (maybe there is a nicer way?).
+To disable a keybinding, just set it to
+`"none"` (maybe there is a nicer way?).

 ## Colors